Overview – Physicalism

 Ryle gives the following example to illustrate why dualism makes a similar such category mistake: Suppose someone were to visit Oxford to see the university.
 The visitor is shown the library, the lecture theatres, the teachers, and so on.
 After the tour is complete, he says: “but where is the university?”

 The visitor has made a category mistake in thinking that the university is something other than the things he’s been shown already.
-The visitor thinks the university is in the category of objects you can isolate and point to, but instead it’s more of an abstraction.
+The visitor thinks the university is in the category of objects you can isolate and point to – that its one thing that can be isolated independently of all the stuff he’s been shown.

 Ryle argues that dualists make the same sort of category mistake when talking about mental states.